Seventeen (South Korean band): 2015–2016: Debut with 17 Carat, and Love & Letter

 On September 10, Seventeen released their second EP Boys Be, which later became the highest-selling rookie album of the year.
 The EP's success earned the group awards at the Golden Disk Awards, Seoul Music Awards, and Gaon Chart K-pop Awards.
 Seventeen became the only K-pop group on Billboards "21 Under 21 2015: Music's Hottest Young Stars" list.
 Seventeen held a four-show concert series in Seoul titled "Like Seventeen – Boys Wish" from December 24 to 26 as a year-end celebration.
 After the concerts' success, the group held two encore concerts in the following February.

 Seventeen's first studio album Love & Letter was released on April 25, 2016.
 In addition to success on domestic charts, the album charted on the Oricon Weekly Pop Album Chart in Japan.
 Seventeen received their first win on a domestic music show with the album's lead single, "Pretty U".
 Love & Letter was later re-released on July 4 with the lead single "Very Nice".
-Promotions were immediately followed by their first concert tour, which included venues in South Korea, Japan, Singapore, Indonesia, and Australia.
+Promotions were immediately followed by their first concert tour, the Shining Diamonds Tour, which included venues in South Korea, Japan, Singapore, Indonesia, and Australia.
 On December 5, the group released their third EP, Going Seventeen with lead single "Boom Boom".

 2017–2020: Teen, Age, Japanese debut and An Ode

 Seventeen performing "Don't Wanna Cry" at Dream Concert 2017.

 Seventeen embarked on the Say The Name #Seventeen tour in Japan between February 15 and 24, 2017.
 The shows attracted 50,000 spectators despite the group not having officially debuted in the country.
 On April 1, Seventeen filmed a second season of the show One Fine Day, detailing their stay in Japan.
 The second season was titled One Fine Day in Japan and created in collaboration between South Korean broadcaster MBC and Japanese network Music On!
 TV.

 Seventeen's fourth EP Al1 was released on May 22.
 It peaked at number one in South Korea and sold over 330,000 copies by the end of the year.
 The lead single "Don't Wanna Cry" became one of the group's most popular tracks, with its music video becoming Seventeen's first to reach 200 million views on YouTube.
 Later, a series of videos titled "2017 Seventeen Project" and three music videos subtitled "Chapter 0.5 Before AL1" were uploaded to the platform.
 The group completed the Diamond Edge tour on October 6, which visited thirteen cities across Asia and North America.
 On November 6, the group released their second studio album, Teen, Age.
 Seventeen released a repackage of Teen, Age on February 5, 2018, titled Director's Cut, featuring lead single "Thanks".
-Five days later, Time magazine included Seventeen on their list of the six best K-pop groups to know.
+Four days later, Time magazine included Seventeen on their list of the six best K-pop groups to know.